sethigeet/downsta/README.md

 # downsta

-An written in flutter to view and download posts, stories, reels and videos from instagram that supports loggin in and gets the pictures in the highest possible quality!
+An app to view and download posts, stories, reels and videos from instagram that supports multi login in and gets the pictures in the highest possible quality!